btogno/open-sustainable-finance-data/README.md

 ## Maintenance

-Links decay, and a catalogue of dead links is worse than none.
-The repository therefore ships its own baseline rather than a promise: every unique URL has a recorded verdict and a date in [`data/link_checks.csv`](data/link_checks.csv).
+Links decay, and a catalogue of dead links is useless.
+The repository therefore ships its own baseline: every URL has a recorded state and a date in [`data/link_checks.csv`](data/link_checks.csv).

 ```bash
 make check-links     # re-probe every URL and diff against the recorded baseline